chaffin/Jargon/README.md

 There are `[morpheme]` that Jargon recognizes as beneficial to always frame.
 The author has the option to add more or less to ensure their work is comprehensible.
 This rule states that the morpheme's `[and], [but], [if], [no], [not], [or], [will]` are all identified by Jargon as key morphemes that should be framed, `[or not]`.

 ### 2. Rule frame [morpheme:define]
 Sometimes a word means something to one person, and something different to another.
 This frame rule allows the author to add a `[few:not greater than four]` words to ensure the meaning.
-Yes, that is Jargon defining the maximum number of words to use when applying this rule.
+Yes, that is Jargon defining **few** as meaning the maximum number of words to use when applying this rule.

 ### 3. Rule frame [#morpheme]
 Jargon is [not] intended to `[#create]` fluffy bloated `[#sentences]`.
 This rule allows the `[#author]` to hash-tag words for use latter in the same `[writing|#sentences]` to make `[their|#author]` statements more clear and `[show|#create]` relationships within the sentence or paragraph.